xule1991/xule1991.github.io/_posts/2014-10-17-ReadingCodeComplete(2nd).md

 "ADT" abstract data type:

 ```
-	We usually make ADT for common bottom layer data type to malipulate that data, do not operate bottom layer data directly
+	We usually make ADT for common bottom layer data type to malipulate that data, do not operate bottom layer data directly,sth as follows:

+	currentFont.setSize();
+	currentFont.setBoldOn();
+	currentFont.setBoldOff();
+	currentFont.setItalicOn();
+	currentFont.setItalicOff();
+	currentFont.setTypeFace();

+	etc.

+	If you are not use OOP, you can not do this kind of operation on a object, you need to write the method directly,
 ```

 ```